scastarnado/portfolio/README.md

 ## 📝 License

 This project is created for Sergi Castarnado.
-Feel free to use as inspiration for your own landing page!
+Feel free to use as inspiration for your own Portfolio page!

 ---